Fire Rated Downlights

 The Electrical Safety Council (ESC) recommends that fire rated downlights should be used in all ceilings, regardless of which type of building they are being installed in.
 CLICK HERE for more information

 Legally any work carried out at a commercial or residential property must adhere to the Building Regulations.
-Fire safety is covered by Part B and is split up into Volume 1 for domestic dwellings and Volume 2 for buildings other than dwellings IE commercial buildings.
+Fire safety is covered by Part B and is split up into Volume 1 for domestic dwellings and Volume 2 for buildings other than dwellings, which be commercial buildings.

 [click on the image above to be taken to the Government Planning website]

-Most LED downlights such as the Aurora MPro, JCC V50 and Collingwood H2 Lite are fire rated as standard; this is becoming increasingly popular with other brands meaning you don't always have the option of using non-fire rated.
+Most LED downlights, especially integrated versions such as the Aurora MPro, JCC V50 and Collingwood H2 Lite are fire rated as standard.
+This is becoming increasingly popular with other brands meaning you don't always have the option of using non-fire rated.
 Don't dwell too much on this subject, its easier just to fit fire rated and you're safer from fire and building inspectors if you ever sell your property.

-Using our downlight attributes located down the left hand side you can quickly narrow down your search between fire rated and non-fire rated downlights, view our extensive range or feel free to contact us for further advice on tel: 01706 868343.
+Using our downlight filters located down the left hand side you can quickly narrow down your search between fire rated and non-fire rated downlights or feel free to contact us for further advice on tel: 01706 868343.